 At Northleigh CE Primary School we believe that all children and adults in our school and community are important.
 We have a legal responsibility to ensure every child is safe and protected from harm.
 We aim to provide an environment where everyone feels valued, happy and secure.

 We are committed to enabling all of our pupils to access their education successfully by regulating the conduct of all pupils.
 Keeping pupils in control is not an educational aim in itself, but it is a necessary pre-requisite for the achievement of many other educational aims.

 The policy is based on the following beliefs:

-- Using our 24 Christian Values to influence our behaviour choices, values and morals to promote a mutually respectful environment.
+- Using our core 6 Christian Values of Respect, Justice, Trust, Forgiveness, Hope and Compassion to influence our behaviour choices, values and morals to promote a mutually respectful environment.

 - Developing the whole child to enables them to take responsibility for their own behaviour.

 - Providing a welcoming and friendly atmosphere in which the children will feel secure and develop the skills, will enable them to make the right choices.